Pagnet/csv_import_magic/README.md

 Scope is name of folder views inside `app/views`.
 This options `-i` add importable value into form.

+### I18n

+See our wiki page([I18n](https://github.com/Pagnet/csv_import_magic/wiki/I18n)).
+If your language not translated yet, send your yaml to append in our wiki, we appreciate your contribution.

 ### CSV Importer

 CSV Import Magic is based on csv-importer.
 We encourage you to read more about csv-importer here: